Home >

 Dear Franki,

 Thank you for scheduling me for an interview with you for the Merchandiser position at Young & Modern.
 I am so happy to hear from you.
-I also appreciate your busy schedule; unfortunately, I am unavailable at the time you suggest for the time you propose, 12:30 pm on June 27.
-I have a prior engagement that I’m not able to change.
+I also appreciate your busy schedule; unfortunately, I am unavailable at the times proposed.
+I have prior engagements that I’m not able to change.

 Would it be possible to reschedule our meeting?
 I am available until 11:00 am on June 27; otherwise, I can do 12:30 pm on June 28 or another day and/or time that is convenient.
 I want to emphasize my interest in the position and my commitment to an interview, and I apologize for the inconvenience of having to reschedule.